Author: Hayato Nagai

 Literature Review

-Types of Matrices Used in MMC
+Types of Matrices Used in Metal Matrix Composites

 Within the MMC, the matrix is a continuous monolithic material into which the reinforcement is embedded.
 It is usually a lighter metal such as aluminum, magnesium, or titanium, and provides a complete support for the reinforcement.
 In high-temperature applications, cobalt and cobalt-nickel alloy matrices are used (Behera et al., 2019, 159).
 Despite its low popularity in the early stages of development of MMCs, it is now one of the most prevalent materials in the market (Nturanabo et al., 2019).